 ME alumna Maria-Isabel Carnasciali, Ph.D.
 ME '08, an associate professor of engineering in the University of New Haven’s Tagliatela College of Engineering, has been awarded the University’s prestigious $25,000 William L. Bucknall Excellence in Teaching Award.

-The Air Force Research Laboratory, in partnership with the National Institute of Standards and Technology, and the National Science Foundation, have awarded the top prize for the Materials Science and Engineering Data Challenge to the team of Surya Kalidindi, Joshua Gomberg, an
+The Air Force Research Laboratory, in partnership with the National Institute of Standards and Technology, and the National Science Foundation, have awarded the top prize for the Materials Science and Engineering Data Challenge to the team of Surya Kalidindi, Joshua Gomberg, and Andrew Medford.

 For scientists listening in on the faint whispers of brain neurons, a first-ever robotic technique for cleaning the tiny devices that record the signals could facilitate a new level of automation in neuroscience research.